alexmorenogc/remoteJobs/README.md

 ## Author

 Alex Moreno using Claude AI (0% human work done) as a proof of concept.
+Some minor changes done with Copilot.